exaloop/codon/docs/advanced/parallel.md

 for more details.
 {% endhint %}

-Here is an example that finds the sum of prime numbers up to a user-defined limit, using a parallel loop on 16 threads with a dynamic schedule and chunk size of 100:
+Here is an example that finds the number of primes up to a user-defined limit, using a parallel loop on 16 threads with a dynamic schedule and chunk size of 100: